akshatamohanty/akshatamohanty.github.io/blog/_posts/2021-07-19-handling-pandemic-the-developer-way.md

  - life
 ---

 The last 18-months have been hard - for everyone.
-We have all been united in our misery, dealt with in our own unique ways.
+We have all been united in our misery, dealt with it in our own unique ways.
 Some have come closer, some have drifted apart.
 I'm a numbers person, mostly.
 So, here's a quantitive twist on common anecdotes - that have helped me stay sane.

 # 15-minutes, documented

 Last year was hard for me.
-I questioned every concept known to mankind - individual identity, marriage, motherhood, family, love, loyalty, trust, honesty, goals, ambitions, philanthrophy, religion and science itself.
+I questioned every concept known to mankind - individual identity, marriage, motherhood, family, love, loyalty, trust, honesty, goals, ambitions, philanthropy, religion and science itself.
 Everything that life could stand for.

 And in all that darkness, sometimes, it was hard to continue - to keep trying to find a way, when I felt so lost.
 The ROI on the seemingly unending, directionless search for meaning, which quite possibly didn't exist - was not promising.